robertdebock/presentations/terraform-cloud.md

 # Example 1/3

-This [repository](https://github.com/robertdebock/terraform-azurerm-scale-set/) meets the requirements.
+This [repository](https://github.com/robertdebock/terraform-azurerm-scale-set/) and this [repository](https://github.com/robertdebock/terraform-vault-snapshot) meet the requirements.

 ----